gsoft-inc/wl-squide/docs/reference/routing/useRouteMatch.md

 # useRouteMatch

-Execute [React Router's matching algorithm](https://reactrouter.com/en/main/utils/match-routes) against the registered routes and a given `location` to determine if any route match the location.
+Execute [React Router's matching algorithm](https://reactrouter.com/en/main/utils/match-routes) against Squide's routes registry and a given `location` to determine if any route match the location.

 ## Reference